Philippus/elastic4s/README.md

 #### Release

 The latest release is 5.0.4 which is compatible with Elasticsearch 5.0.x.
-There are releases for both Scala 2.10 and Scala 2.11.
+There are releases for both Scala 2.11 and Scala 2.12.
+Scala 2.10 support has been dropped starting with the 5.0.x release train.
 For releases that are compatible with earlier versions of Elasticsearch, [search maven central](http://search.maven.org/#search|ga|1|g%3A%22com.sksamuel.elastic4s%22).
 For more information read [Using Elastic4s in your project](#using-elastic4s-in-your-project).